 The governing body or other legal authority shall designate a physician to serve as medical director.
-The medical director shall be a physician licensed to practice in Rhode Island in accordance with the provisions of the rules and regulations for the Licensure & Discipline of Physicians (Subchapter 05 Part 1 of this Chapter).
-Upon appointment, the name of the medical director shall be submitted to the Department.
-Each time a new medical director is appointed, the name of said physician shall be reported promptly to the Department.
+The medical director shall be a physician licensed to practice in Rhode Island in accordance with the provisions of Subchapter 05 Part 1 of this Chapter, Licensure and Discipline of Physicians.
+Upon appointment, the name of the medical director shall be submitted to the licensing agency.
+Each time a new medical director is appointed, the name of said physician shall be reported promptly to the licensing agency.
 The medical director's Rhode Island medical license number, medical office address, telephone number, emergency telephone number, hospital affiliation and other credentialing information shall be maintained on file at the nursing facility and updated as needed.